Reframe AgingMinnesota

 What to Expect

-We use the ECHO model of "all teach, all learn" to create a space where we share information about a core concept of the Reframe Aging principles, then work through a relative Minnesota case study where we can practice and learn together.
+This is an informal, peer-to-peer learning experience.
+We use the ECHO model of "all teach, all learn" to create a space where we can share information about the Reframe Aging principles and work through a case study.

 10:00 Welcome and Updates